 Preferably, you should do steps from A) to E) with one scoop of water.
 Well, it looks like a series of meticulous ceremonial actions, but it’s all about purifying yourself before making your wish to the God.
 Besides, they all make sense in terms of hygiene…

 Now you are in front of the main shrine.

 A)Bow lightly once.
 B) Put an offering (typically ranging from ¥10 to ¥100 coin) into the “Saisen-box”, and then ring the bell.
 C) Bow twice deeply and then clap your hands twice and then make your wish.
 D) Bow again deeply but only once.
 E) Bow lightly once before you leave the main shrine.

 Go straight home.

 It is believed that only if you go straight home, you won’t drop or lose your blessing.
 You can go to parties after you go home first, perhaps.

-Some shrines or temples might recommend that you bow and clap in different ways with different actions, but no worries.
-You don’t need to mind them much, as long as you are showing respect and gratitude towards the God of the shrine.
+Some shrines or temples might recommend you to bow and clap in a different way with different actions, but no worries.
+You don’t need to mind them, as long as you are showing respect and gratitude towards the God of the shrine.
 In fact, you might notice that many Japanese don’t even know how to act properly in Jinja!

 Hope you all have a blessed New Year in Japan!